Espresso-Kp/Espresso-Kp.github.io/content/about.md

 <div align="center">
 	<p>
-       You can do anything you want you set your mind to, man.
+       You can do anything you set your mind to, man.
 	</p>
 </div>